It is important that you read this declaration carefully so that you are happy you understand its content.

 - If you are an international applicant, we may share personal information with UK Visas and Immigration (UKVI) in connection with verification procedures for your entry into the United Kingdom for study purposes.

-Reporting to organisations with responsibilities for higher education or the Initial Teacher Training scheme
+Reporting to organisations with responsibilities for higher education

 - Personal information may be provided to organisations who have either statutory or regulatory responsibilities for ensuring the effective operation of the higher education sector or monitoring the effectiveness of government policies for higher education.
 We will only supply personal information that identifies you for these purposes if the provision of statistical analysis is not suitable, the disclosure will not have a direct impact on your application and the uses of personal information provided are agreed under contractual terms.